OI-wiki/i18n/docs/tools/editor/devcpp.md

 Add `-D[string]` to "Add the following commands when calling the linker", where `[string]` is the macro needed to define.

-In the following example, the parameter `-DLOCAL` make the following code to read from the file `test.in` and print to file `test.out`. <!---Which means, without the parameter the following code won't be compiled.-->
+In the following example, the argument `-DLOCAL` make the following code to read from the file `test.in` and output to file `test.out`, equivalent to `#define LOCAL`.

 ![](./images/Dev-C++-16.png)